alba4k/albafetch/README.md

 ## Using meson

-If you prefer to build with meson/ninja, you can use these commands:
+If you prefer to build with meson/ninja directly, you can use these commands:

 ```sh
 $ meson setup build